Kuestenschmiede/ForumBundle/README.md

 # con4gis-ForumBundle
+> [!IMPORTANT]
+> We are not actively developing this con4gis module.
+Further development orders are possible.

 ## Overview
 The contribution brick of the Contao GIS-kit **con4gis**.
 Powerful discussion forum amd ticketcenter for Contao.
 Useful as standalone forum or ticketsystem, for making entries in maps and other things like ratings.